 Don’t be afraid to join organizations and network with businesses similar to yours.
 Look for mentors that can help you.
 Their hindsight can be your foresight.
 To maximize your business’ reach, look to outsource key tasks so you can focus on your core elements.

 As a business owner or manager, you need to work on your business, not in your business.
 This requires delegating tasks so you aren’t bogged down with the day-to-day whirlwind.
 According to a Xero survey, 77% of small business owners were burnt out.

 One of the best ways to avoid this is wisely delegating certain tasks so you can focus on only the tasks you can do.
+It isn’t about seniority and titles but about getting things done.
 If you feel as though only you can do all of the tasks, then you will end up being the bottleneck, preventing your business from reaching the next level.
 When you try to do many things well, you end up doing nothing well.

 Remember, you are the most expensive employee, and the more you’re not working on directly growing the bottom line, the more you’re hurting the bottom line.
 Don’t be bogged down by the nitty-gritty, as the owner or manager, you need to be able to see your business from a strategic perspective.

 Delegating doesn’t just mean giving tasks and micromanaging them.
 The key is to empower them.
 This brings about a productive workforce that will have a vested interest in achieving success.
+Your staff needs to feel motivated.
 A happy workforce is one that feels as though their skills and experience are appreciated.